chef/chef-web-docs/chef_master/source/glossary.rst

 **analytics rules**
    Event tracking during a Chef Infra Client run that generates data made visible to Workflow.

+**Automate**
+   A full suite of enterprise capabilities for maintaining continuous visibility into application, infrastructure, and security automation.

 **Berkshelf**
    Manage cookbook dependencies.